cjdbarlow/bedside-notebook/anaesthesia/obs/cardiac.md

 #Cardiac Disease in Pregnancy
 *This describes the general management of the pregnant patient with cardiac disease.
 Management of [peripartum cardiomyopathy](/disease/cvs/peripartum.md) is covered elsewhere.*

-> Risk of pregnancy depends on specific disease and patients condition, individual counselling by experts is recommended
+> * Risk of pregnancy depends on specific disease and patients condition, individual counselling by experts is recommended
+> * Risk stratification is important, and even the lowest-risk patients still have up to 5% risk of peripartum

 Pregnancy is a:
 * Significant circulatory burden